English

 The Reality of Healing

-That's not luck.
-That's strength.
-That's resilience.
-That's the power of the human spirit that refuses to give up, even when everything inside screams to let go.
+That is not a matter of luck.
+That is strength.
+That is resilience.
+That is the quiet, stubborn power of a human spirit that refuses to let go, even when everything inside screams to give up.

 The Stages of Rising